 There are so many people who would love a visit from a kind soul.
 (It’s best to visit only when you’re healthy.
 It’s the same for making cards to send to critically ill people.
 It’s always good to be mindful of the whole picture).
 Many nursing homes and hospitals have a space set up for colouring and crafts.
+They have rules for gifts.
+Usually they accept new gifts still in the packaging with specifics to the kinds of gifts that are allowed and loved.
 Art has endless possibilities.
 It improves memory and has a calming effect.
 If more people lovingly and gently visited others, who maybe don’t have many visitors, these communities might get more funding, updated interiors, which may improve health conditions, and they would definitely benefit from something new to talk, sense, and think about.
 They would feel more loved and listened to.
 Everyone has many stories in their book of life, and so many people would love to share their life with others.
 This kind of sharing is so inspiring, even on a subconscious level, for some, if not immediately touching the heart on a very aware level.

 Helping others in ways that you can help, while setting healthy boundaries for your own health, sets off a loving chain of events into the universe.
 Teaching children to help others is important in forming a well rounded perspective.
 (Always keep a good watch over your children, in general, even when helping out.
 Talk to them about their experiences and help them sort emotions.
 Prepare them with information and tell them to ask for help if needed.
 Moments can feel overwhelming, so communication is key.).
 If we help ourselves first with basic needs, when possible, we can help others much better.
 If everyone helped, even a little bit, then everyone would feel more loved.
 Many people are resting and ill, so when you visit, consideration and empathy are always good tools to bring with you.